sami-chaaban/starparser/README.md

 * ```--compare_particles``` Count the number of particles that are shared between the input star file and the one provided here.
 Also counts the number that are unique to each star file.

 * ```--relegate``` Remove optics table and optics column and write to a new star file (default output.star, or specified with --o).
-This may not be sufficient to be fully compatible with Relion 3.0.
-Use --delete_column to remove other bad columns before this, if necessary.
+This may not be sufficient to be fully compatible with Relion 3.0; use --delete_column to remove other bad columns before this, if necessary.
+Note that the output star file will no longer be compatible with starparser.

 * ```--regroup``` Regroup particles such that those with similar defocus values are in the same group (the size of the group is specified here) and write to a new star file (default output.star, or specified with --o).
 Any value can be entered.
 This is useful if there aren't enough particles in each micrograph to make meaningful groups.
 This only works if \_rlnGroupNumber is being used in the star file rater than \_rlnGroupName.
 Note that Subset selection in Relion should be used for regrouping if possible (which groups on the \*\_model.star intensity scale factors).